 Cooking and eating

-- They bought an Outwell ECOCool electric coolbox with 12v and 230 volt option for cooling when travelling and on-site.
-“This was around £70 and well worth it,” she says.
-Amazon seem to have these in a variety of sizes.
-You can also see our guide to camping fridges and our recommended models.
+They bought an Outwell ECOCool electric coolbox with 12v and 230 volt option for cooling when travelling and on-site.

-- They use a Coleman Perfect Flow two-burner stove, rated by The Independent as one of their top ten camping stoves.
-(We take newspaper reviews with a pinch or two of salt, having tested a couple on the list and found them lacking.
-Have a look at the gas stoves we’ve tried and liked)
+They use a Coleman liquid fuel and unleaded two-burner stove, rated by The Independent a while ago as one of their top ten camping stoves.
+(ED: Have a look at the gas stoves we’ve tried and liked as well)

-- They also took their “trusted bucket barbecue” because it stores away easily.
-(See more on wood-burning stoves here, and have a look at our best barbecue guide and Cobb and Lotus Grill reviews too.)
+They also took their “trusted bucket barbecue” because it stores away easily.

-- The shelves down one side have space for food and bedding, and they can easily fit holdalls with their clothes in under the bed.
-(We like the Dakine range of holdalls – choice of sizes and colours, tough, squishable, simple).
-Don’t underestimate the usefulness of a Really Useful Box – four of these was enough to turn our old Berlingo into a mini campervan – they were both storage and bed-base.
+The shelves down one side of the van have space for food and bedding, and they can easily fit holdalls with their clothes in under the bed.
+We like the Dakine range of holdalls – choice of sizes and colours, tough, squishable, simple.

 Awning or tarp

-- There’s no sink or cooking area in the van, of course.
+There’s no sink or cooking area in the van, of course.
 Instead, they use a windbreak and a pitched roof tarpaulin with poles to construct an outdoor space for their table and chairs.
-This is where they cook as there isn’t height or space in the van.
-“This is where a pop-up roof would come in handy,” says Sally.
-“But we’ve always cooked outside and that isn’t a problem…even in gale force winds.”

 For lots more info on turning a van, or even a car, into a part-time camper, have a look at our car-camping guide.